sravans578/FocusPokus/README.md

 <br /><br />

 ## Libraries
-The following libraries were employed while developing focusPokus:<br />
+The following libraries were used while developing focusPokus:<br />
 1. **java.util.Random** <br />
 This class instance can be used to generate random numbers.
 Source [here](https://developer.android.com/reference/java/util/Random)